D-man-official/gitbash/README.md

 just for learning git and git hub

 #this is the new file
-i wanted to be a Billionaire
+i wanted to be a Billionaire.